Does it seem like your thermostat isn’t controlling your furnace or AC properly?

-If your heating equipment isn’t working properly, maybe the thermostat is defective.
+If your home’s heating and cooling equipment isn’t working right, maybe the thermostat is the problem.

-Here’s how to see if your thermostat works:
+Here’s how to test your thermostat to see if it works:

 3 Twist the bare ends of the two wires together.
 Make sure none of the other wires are touching these wires or each other.

 4 Turn the power to the furnace back on.
 If the blower goes on and the furnace burner ignites, the thermostat was improperly connected to the wires or is defective.
-Replace it as discussed in the article How to Install an Electronic Thermostat.
+Replace the thermostat as discussed in the article How to Install an Electronic Thermostat.

-5 If the burner does not ignite, check the continuity of the wires from the thermostat to the furnace.
+5 If the burner does not ignite, check the continuity of the wires from the thermostat to the furnace to see if there is a break in one of the wires.
 (If you’re checking the air conditioning, only the blower will go on.)

 6 Check and tighten the terminal screws at all wire connections.